Discover 6 Unique Turkish Wedding Traditions on Your eVisa Trip

 Turkish Prewedding Traditions

-The journey to the wedding day begins with several unique prewedding rituals.
-The most iconic is the görüşme (meeting), where the families of the bride and groom meet to discuss the marriage.
-This is followed by the kız isteme (asking for the bride) ceremony, where the groom formally requests the bride’s hand from her family.
-The groom's family also sends a tray of Turkish delight or other sweets to the bride's family to symbolize good intentions.
+The way to the big day starts with many special events before the wedding.
+The key one is the görüşme (meeting), where the bride and groom's families come together to talk about the wedding.
+After this, the kız isteme (asking for the bride) event happens, where the groom asks the bride's family for her hand in marriage.
+The groom's family also gives a tray of Turkish delight or other treats to the bride's family to show their good will.

-In Turkey, wedding rings are not traded at the wedding but at the promise to marry, called "Alyans".
-An older kin ties two rings on the pair’s fourth finger of the right hand.
-The night before the wedding, the bride and her close ones have a Henna Night (Kına Gecesi), much like a party for the bride or groom.
-This old act has henna put on the bride’s palm and the groom’s little finger while songs play to ward off harm.
-An elder gives the bride a gold coin for luck.
-At Henna Night, the bride sits on a chair and is made to cry with songs as a way to say bye to her old life.
-Once she cries, the night shifts to joy with dance.
+In Turkey, rings are not given at the wedding but when they say they will wed, it's called "Alyans".
+An old kin ties two rings on each of their right hand's fourth finger.
+The night before the wedding, the bride and her kin have a Henna Night (Kına Gecesi), just like a fun time for the bride or groom.
+This old custom puts henna on the bride’s palm and the groom’s pinky while music plays to keep bad things away.
+An old kin gives the bride a gold coin for good luck.
+At Henna Night, the bride sits on a chair and songs make her cry to let go of her past life.

 6 Turkish Prewedding Traditions That Make It Stand Out